 The radiator is the core part of your car’s cooling system, along with the thermostat they keep your car from overheating.
 The radiator, which sits just behind the front grille of your car, passes the hot radiator fluid or coolant through metal “fins” which disperse the heat.
 As the coolant passes through the radiator it is cooled and returned back into the engine block to keep your engine from overheating.
 Maintaining your radiator is important for keeping your vehicle in good working condition.

 It used to be that a radiator lasted the life of your vehicle.
-But today’s radiators, which are mostly made of plastic, sometimes lasting less than 10 years.
+But today’s radiators, which are mostly made of plastic, sometimes last less than 10 years.

 There are things that you can do to help your car’s radiator last for as long as possible.